Azure-Samples/azure-monitor-opencensus-python/docs_samples/02_python_app_insights_dependencies.md

 # Capture Dependencies

+You can utilize opencensus to send dependencies like database calls and other log supporting items to Application Insights automatically.

+## Configuring Function Apps

-You can utilize opencensus to send dependencies like database calls and other items to Application Insights.
-This is an example of how to add the various settings to a Django application to do exactly that.
-You will run the samples both locally and deploy the Django web application to the Azure App Service resource you deployed as part of the setup script.
+This is an example of how to add the various settings to an Azure Function application to send dependencies calls to Azure Monitor.
+You will run the samples both locally and deploy the Azure Functions to an Azure App Service resource you deployed as part of the setup script.

 ## Utilize Function Apps with OpenCensus